abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-loadbalancer.md

 +------------------+-----------------------------------+
 ```

-Finally, run this command to add the record :
+Finally, run the following command to add the DNS record:

 ```
 aws route53 change-resource-record-sets --hosted-zone-id <your_domain_hosted_zone_id> --change-batch file://create-record-abcdesktop-aws.json
 ```

-For example
+For example:

 ```
 aws route53 change-resource-record-sets --hosted-zone-id Z0710575SCBYT0OUKZP --change-batch file://create-record-abcdesktop-aws.json
 ```

-You should read something like this
+The output will look similar to the following:

 ```
 {